VLacroixB/git_practice/README.txt

 hello git and github
-this a demo git set up
+this is a demo git set up